-- A. This Agreement has been negotiated and executed in the State of Alaska, and the laws of Alaska shall govern its construction and validity.
 The Superior Court for the First Judicial District at Juneau, Alaska shall be the exclusive jurisdiction and venue for any action of any kind or any nature.
-Venue for trial in any such action shall be in Skagway, Alaska.
-The CONTRACTOR specifically waives any right or opportunity to request a change of venue or trial pursuant to A.S.
-22.10.040. - B. This Agreement is binding upon the heirs, successors and assign of the parties. - C. This Agreement represents the entire Agreement of the parties and no other Agreement whether oral of written which is not specifically set forth in this Agreement or an addendum to this Agreement will have any force or effect upon the other party.
-LESSEE specifically understands and agrees that no Municipal employee, Assembly member, or the Mayor has any authority to verbally modify this lease and any modifications must be in writing approved by the Assembly. - D. The MUNICIPALITY'S waiver of any term or condition in this Agreement shall not constitute a waiver of any term or condition in this Agreement. - E. If any term of this Agreement is held to be invalid, void or unenforceable by a court of competent jurisdiction, the remaining provisions of this Agreement shall be valid and binding upon the parties. - F. Titles and headings to sections are inserted for convenience of reference only and are not intended to be a part of or to affect the meaning or interpretation of this Agreement.
+Lessee specifically agrees that trial in any action filed shall be in Skagway, Alaska.

-G. LESSEE is not relying on any representations by a Municipal employee, officer, assembly member, consultant or attorneys.
-LESSEE has had a full opportunity to consult with their own attorney before entering this Lease.
+- A. This Agreement is binding upon the heirs, successors and assign of the parties. - B. This Agreement represents the entire Agreement of the parties and no other Agreement whether oral of written which is not specifically set forth in this Agreement or an addendum to this Agreement will have any force or effect upon the other party.
+Lessee specifically understands and agrees that no Municipal employee, Assembly member, or the Mayor has any authority to verbally modify this lease and any modifications must be in writing approved by the Assembly. - C. The Municipality's waiver of any term or condition in this Agreement shall not constitute a waiver of any term or condition in this Agreement. - D. If any term of this Agreement is held to be invalid, void or unenforceable by a court of competent jurisdiction, the remaining provisions of this Agreement shall be valid and binding upon the parties. - E. Titles and headings to sections are inserted for convenience of reference only and are not intended to be a part of or to affect the meaning or interpretation of this Agreement. - F. Lessee is not relying on any representations by a Municipal employee, officer, assembly member, consultant or attorneys.
+Lessee acknowledges he has had a full opportunity to consult with his own attorney before entering this Lease.

-This Lease shall not be assigned by the LESSEE without the prior written consent of the MUNICIPALITY.
+This Lease shall not be assigned by the Lessee without the prior written consent of the Municipality.